 Every family has certain traditions that they would associate with a particular season or festival.
 Over time, due to changes in lifestyles and family structures, many such rituals cease to exist.
 But there is no reason why you cannot start your family bonding traditions.

 The new traditions can be anything from picking the season’s first mangoes together to a bonfire night.
 Depending on your culture, consider preparing a Christmas dinner together as a family.
-Such activities help strengthen between family members and bring you closer to each other.
+Such activities help strengthen the bond between family members and bring you closer to each other.

 5. Honor Everyone’s Interests